koldy/framework-docs/2.0/getting-started.md

 After it's done, open http://localhost:5000

+Vagrant VM will install PHP 7.1, Postgres and Nginx.
+It'll adjust configuration for development and it'll put web server and PHP logs in `logs` folder in your project, so it's easier to troubleshoot things during development.

 ## Installation

 Koldy is shipped with `DefaultRoute` class that requires your web server to handle URL rewrites.